Day Fifteen on the Central Route of the Camino Portugués ~ Sé do Porto to Vairão (Vilarinho), 25.2 Km (15.66 Miles)

 Pass the Lidl Supermarket on day fifteen on the Central Route of the Camino PortuguésPass the Lidl Supermarket

-In 6.9 kilometers, according to my GPS, and after walking about 1.5 hours, we came upon the division of the Camino, designated by the signpost pictured below.
+After 6.2 kilometers total, according to my GPS, and after walking about 1.5 hours, we came upon the division of the Camino, designated by the signposts pictured below.
 The Central Route continues onward here, and the Coastal Route veers off to the left.
 If you were planning to walk the Coastal Route, here is where you turn.
-This signpost was difficult to see due to the construction all around it, so stay alert if you want to take the Coastal route.
-This may not be a problem for you
+This waymark was difficult to see due to the parked cars all around it, so stay alert if you want to take the Coastal route.
+It used to be accompanied by a large blue map (see example farther below) that filled in the spaces above to make a large square and was easier to see, but that is now gone.

 After walking under the A4 you enter the towns of Leça de Balio and Araújo, which have many open cafés at about 8.5 kilometers into the walk.
 We stopped at the first one we came to, for our first coffee break of the day.